 Both sides of the net neutrality fight ended up with fake comments of support in 2017.
 Why should we care about this?
 The comments the U.S. government receives from the public can influence how legislators vote and this occurred at a time when decisions were being made about repealing Obama-era net neutrality laws.

-Nearly 18 of the 22 million messages the Federal Communications Commission (FCC) received regarding net neutrality laws in 2017 were fake, according to a report released earlier this year from the Office of the New York Attorney General (OAG NY).
+Nearly 18 of the 22 million messages the Federal Communications Commission (FCC) received regarding net neutrality laws in 2017 were fake, according to a report released in May 2021 from the Office of the New York Attorney General (OAG NY).
 Of the 18 million fake comments, 8.5 million of the anti-net neutrality comments were paid for by internet service providers (ISPs).

 On top of that, the OAG discovered that over 7.7 million of the fake pro-net neutrality comments were created by a 19-year old college student.

 Net neutrality laws mandate ISPs to keep the internet free by providing all online content equally without favoring or blocking specific products, websites or types of content.

 Although the OAG discovered that millions of messages sent to the FCC about net neutrality laws were fake, they were unable to find any evidence of any legal violations.

 Broadband companies spent over $4M to generate 8.5 million fake comments

 One of the main findings from the OAG fake comments report shows some of the largest U.S. broadband companies helped fund a secret campaign in 2017 to promote repealing net neutrality laws and this campaign generated fake support for the cause.
 The OAG did not find any legal violations on behalf of the broadband companies because they could not find evidence that the broadband companies had direct knowledge of fraud.